QueenChristina/gd_dialog/README.md

 ### ⦿ I want the next indicator to look different when it's the end of the dialog.
 Use an AnimatedSprite and/or AnimationPlayer to change the animation/sprite depending on where you are in the dialog.
 Navigate to `continue_dialog()` in `dialog.gd` and play animation accordingly.
 I have commented the code well so you should know which block to put it in.

+### ⦿ I want the next dialogue text to be determined randomly, given a list of possible texts.
+Take advantage of the conditional text functionality!
+Navigate to `Gamesrc/Globals.gd` and look at the `is_condition_met` function.
+You can define new conditions here.
+Now, imagine if you combine this with a random number generator, and pass in the probability of getting to a certain `next` id in the parameter... :)

+### ⦿ I want dialog to loop, but only for a certain number of times.
+You can loop dialog by setting `next` text id to be its own text id.
+To loop a certain number of times, you can take advantage of conditional text (ie. loop only while repeated less than a certain number of times), and setting a `data` variable holding the number of times repeated to increment.
+Navigate to `Gamesrc/Globals.gd` and modify the `execute` and `is_condition_met` function to make this work.

 ### ⦿ I have something else I want to do, but I'm not sure how to do it.
 Is this possible with your dialog system?
 Anything is possible with a bit of work! :) If you're stuck, though, I'd love to help you learn.
 Feel free to message me and I'd be happy to take a look when I have time.